Sustainable Development Goal 14: Target 14.1: Reduce marine pollution

 The "Index of Coastal Eutrophication (ICEP), refers to the inputs of nutrients (nitrogen, phosphorus and silica, in different forms) from rivers, and corresponding nutrient-ratio sub-indicator."
 The methodology for ICEP will be developed and ready by 2020.
-No data is available for this indicator yet.

 The "Floating Plastic Debris Density" refers to the modelled macro and micro plastics distribution in the ocean.
 If the quantities of floating micro is below 4.75mm, it is labeled as micro and if it is over 4.75 cm, it is labeled as macro.
 The amount of plastics in large marine ecosystems are measured based on "a model of surface water circulation and the use of proxy inputs".
 The final Floating Plastics Debris Density indicators will be ready by 2020.

 Despite pervasive global pollution from plastics, there is only one indicator (14.1.1b) under Goal 14, specifically related to reducing impacts from plastics.
 For all other sustainable development goals, there is no specific target in decreasing microplastics due to limitations of data.
 Furthermore, there are no targets in reference to reducing microplastics, thus presenting a large challenge for governments to report and monitor microplastics in the environment.

+Target 14.1 is supposed to be met in 2025, but in 2020 this is considered to be "uncertain" according to the Convention on Biological Diversity.
+Recent progress has seen trends of coastal eutrophication elevated in 2022, exceeding conditions from 2000-2004.
+Without sufficient change, it has been estimated that marine pollution due to plastic is on track to double by 2030 and will nearly triple by 2040.